 Grace and Meg don’t much like each other, and when they arrive in Paris they discover that the tour they booked is not at all what they expected.
 Their accommodation is dingy and uncomfortable, the tour guide rushes everyone from place to place with no time to pause or enjoy the landmarks.

-Nor does the bus wait when the three are a couple of minutes late… and by a series of unlikely events, they find themselves in Monte Carlo, in a luxurious suite, with Grace being mistaken for a snooty celebrity called Cordelia who is booked for a charity ball and auction.
+Nor does the bus wait when the three are a couple of minutes late… and by a series of unlikely events, they find themselves in Monte Carlo.
+They are staying in a luxurious suite, with Grace being mistaken for a snooty celebrity called Cordelia who is booked for a charity ball and auction.

 It’s not surprising that Grace is considered a look-alike of Cordelia’s, since both are played by Selena Gomez.
 She manages both in a believable way, although I found Meg (Leighton Meister) more believable and natural.
 Emily (Katie Cassidy) is mostly caricatured, although her character develops in the middle of the film, and she becomes more likeable.

 Monte Carlo is probably intended for a young teenage audience, but on the whole we liked it.
-We particularly appreciated the cameo role played by Catherine Tate, as Cordelia’s wealthy aunt; having only seen Tate in her role as a Doctor Who assistant, we appreciated her very much in this part.
+We particularly enjoyed the cameo role played by Catherine Tate, as Cordelia’s wealthy aunt.
+Having only seen Tate in her role as a Doctor Who assistant, we appreciated her very much in this part.

 The rating is PG, which we felt was entirely appropriate.
 There are lots of short skirts, but no nudity (unless we count a very brief appearance of someone up to his neck in soap).
 There’s a fair amount of kissing, but nothing more: we thought this quite refreshing in a film of this kind.
 There’s some mild profanity, but it would be easy to miss; nothing major, and nothing gratuitous.
 I doubt if anyone under the age of about 12 would be interested in this anyway.